R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Introduction

 In this paper, we build on the R-VGA algorithm by proposing a novel recursive variational Gaussian approximation, called Recursive Variational Gaussian Approximation for Latent variable models (R-VGAL), for estimating the parameters in GLMMs.
 At each update, R-VGAL requires the gradient and Hessian of the ``partial" log-likelihood evaluated at the new observation, which are often not available in closed form.
-To circumvent this issue, we propose an importance-sampling-based approach for estimating the gradient and Hessian using Fisher's and Louis' identities ~\citep{cappe2005}.
+To circumvent this issue, we propose an importance-sampling-based approach for estimating the gradient and Hessian that uses Fisher's and Louis' identities ~\citep{cappe2005}.
 This approach was inspired by the work of ~\cite{nemeth2016particle}, who used Fisher's and Louis' identities to approximate the gradient and Hessian in a sequential Monte Carlo context.
-The efficacy of R-VGAL is illustrated using linear and logistic mixed effect models on simulated and real datasets.
+The efficacy of R-VGAL is illustrated using linear, logistic and Poisson mixed effect models on simulated and real datasets.
 The examples show that R-VGAL provides good approximations to the exact posterior distributions estimated using Hamiltonian Monte Carlo~\citep[HMC,][]{neal2011, betancourt2015hamiltonian} and at a low computational cost.

 The paper is organised as follows.
-Section~\ref{sec:methodology} presents the R-VGAL algorithm.
-Section~\ref{sec:applications} applies the R-VGAL algorithm to simulated and real datasets.
-Section~\ref{sec:conclusion} concludes with a discussion of our results and an overview of future research directions.
+Sect.~\ref{sec:methodology} provides some background on the sequential variational Bayes framework and presents the R-VGAL algorithm.
+Sect.~\ref{sec:applications} applies the R-VGAL algorithm to simulated and real datasets.
+Sect.~\ref{sec:conclusion} concludes with a discussion of our results and an overview of future research directions.
 This article has an online supplement containing additional technical details, and the code to reproduce results from the simulation and real-data experiments is available on \url{https://github.com/bao-anh-vu/R-VGAL}.

-\section{The R-VGAL Algorithm}
+\section{The R-VGAL algorithm}

-This section reviews GLMMs~\citep{breslow1993approximate}, and then introduces the R-VGAL algorithm for making parameter inference with these models.
+This section reviews GLMMs~\citep[e.g.][]{demidenko2013mixed, faraway2016extending} and provides some background on the R-VGA algorithm of~\cite{lambert2022recursive}, and then introduces the R-VGAL algorithm for making parameter inference with GLMMs.